uselesstechjunks/leetcode/docs/source/dsa/dd/bot.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
 #.
 Values explicit - vanilla Binary search.

 	#.
-Directly finding key
+Range that satisfies the condition is on the left of the search space
 	#.
-Find smallest in search space which satisfies a condition
+Range that satisfies the condition is on the right of the search space
 	#.
-Find largest in search space which satisfies a condition
+Range that satisfies the condition is in the middle of the search space
 #.
 Values NOT explicit

 	#.
 Values bounded?
 Binary search on range.
 Condition check O(T(n)) -> total T(n)lg(W), W=precision